TritonDataCenter/rfd/rfd/0071/README.md

 ### Metadata Support

 Encrypted metadata will be supported by serializing to a JSON data structure that will be encrypted and converted to base64 encoding.
-This will be stored as metadata on the object via the HTTP header `Manta-Encrypt-Headers`.
+This will be stored as metadata on the object via the HTTP header `m-encrypt-headers`.

 ### Future considerations